Skip to main content

 We will arrange a STEM (Standard Tree Evaluation Method) assessment on the tree's condition, its impact on the landscape and any notable features.
 We then use this information to decide if it should be a listed tree in the District Plan.

-See the list of Wellington's heritage trees
+List of Wellington's heritage trees

 Looking after these trees

-If you want to do anything to a listed tree, or any excavation or construction work near a listed tree, contact a Council planner or arborist for free advice: Email treeteam@wcc.govt.nz
+If you want to do anything to a listed tree, or any excavation or construction work near a listed tree, contact a Council planner or arborist for free advice: treeteam@wcc.govt.nz.

 Pruning work

 For any pruning work, you will need to engage a New Zealand Arboricultural Association-approved contractor.
-See the register of approved contractors - NZ Arb
+See the register of approved contractors - NZ Arb.

 If the tree is near power lines